-Almost everyone sweats at the idea of doing a live demo in front of a group of people.
-Delivering a demo can feel as if you’re about to go on a high wire without a net.
-The list of things that can go wrong is long.
-But so is the list of things you can do to help make sure you deliver a mind-blowing demo.
+Almost everyone breaks out in a cold sweat at the idea of doing a live product demo in front of prospects and customers; it can feel like you’re on a high wire without a net.
+The list of things that could potentially go wrong – from product malfunctions to unanticipated audience questions – can seem limitless.
+Fortunately, there’s an equally long list of things you can do to prepare for a product demo to ensure that everything goes smoothly.

 Follow a Three-Act Structure

-- After the demo: This is where you briefly reiterate what makes your product great.
-End with a call to action, such as how to order or download your product, where to get more information or what the next steps are to take the conversation further.
+- After the demo, consider briefly reiterating what makes your product exceptional.
+Try to end with a call to action, such as how to order or download your product, where to get more information, or how prospects can continue the conversation.

 Ditch the Bullets

-If you use slides for the pre-demo and after-demo parts, you should follow up-to-date practices for good slide design.
-The last thing you want is for the audience to focus on your slides rather than on your words.
-So forget about bullet points and text-laden slides that force the audience to read.
-Instead, add a visual that can support your message and deepen understanding.
+If you use slides for your pre-demo and post-demo discussions, try to use the latest best practices for good slide design.
+The last thing you could want is for the audience to focus on poorly-built slides rather than your words.
+Consider avoiding dense text and bullet points that force the audience to read.
+Instead, try adding a visual that can support your message and deepen understanding.

 Stick to What’s Relevant